 H. L. Mitchell Award

 The H. L. Mitchell Award is given in recognition of a distinguished book concerning the history of the southern working class, including but not limited to industrial laborers and/or small farmers and agricultural laborers.
-Awarded in even-numbered years for a book published during the preceding two years, it will next be awarded at the 2018 annual meeting in Birmingham, AL (for books published in 2016 and 2017).
-Entries should be submitted to the committee members at the addresses listed below before March 1, 2018.
+Awarded in even-numbered years for a book published during the preceding two years, it will next be awarded at the 2020 annual meeting in Memphis, TN for books published in 2018 and 2019.
+Entries should be submitted to the committee members at the addresses listed below before March 1, 2020.

 2016 - Michelle Haberland

 Striking Beauties: Women Apparel Workers in the U.S. South, 1930-2000, University of Georgia Press, 2015.

 2014 - Adrienne Montieth Petty

 Standing Their Ground: Small Farmers in North Carolina Since the Civil War, Oxford University Press, 2013.

 2012 - Erik S. Gellman and Jarod Roll

 The Gospel of the Working Class: Labor's Southern Prophets in New Deal America, University of Illinois Press, 2011.